-The Green4C project, co-funded by the Erasmus+ Programme of the European Union, is a three-year long project (2020-2022) whose overarching aim is increasing Europe’s innovation capacity among universities and businesses to promote green and natural approaches to health and social care.
-Green4C focuses on the private sector providing health, well-being and social inclusion through nature-based solutions.
+The Green4C (GreenForCare) project, co-funded by Erasmus+ Programme of the European Union, is a three-year project innovating and promoting nature-based solutions for health, well-being, and social inclusion.
 While the public sector is also involved in the process and outcomes of the project, the purpose of Green4C is to contribute to the development of Green Care (GC) entrepreneurial opportunities for students, researchers, professionals, as well as practitioners.
 Green care refers to activities in contact with nature which promote physical and mental wellbeing and health, as well as social inclusion.

 Green4C is promoted by the University of Padua and Etifor in partnership with Elevate Health, the Universitatea Transilvania din Brașov, Istituto Superiore di Sanità, Meath Partnership, Bundesforschungszentrum für Wald, the European Forest Institute, Wageningen University and Research, Forest Design, The University of British Columbia, The University College Dublin.
 Find out more about our partners here.